m3dev/gokart/README.md

     - random seed in task
     - displayed log
     - all parameters set as class variables in the task
-- If change parameter of Task, rerun spontaneously.
+- If change parameter of Task, automatically rerun.
-    - The above file will be generated with a different hash value
-    - The hash value of dependent task will also change and both will be rerun
 - The above output is exchanged between tasks as an intermediate file, which is memory-friendly
 - pandas.DataFrame type and column checking during I/O
 - Directory structure of saved files is automatically determined from structure of script